MikkelSol/Portfolio/README.md

 Link to project: https://github.com/cmpt375-2021fall/client-project-leonardo-dev-team.git

 PS: I included this project as it is my biggest group project I have done.
-Working with design majors was very valuable and help me get better at project management.
+Working with design majors was very valuable and help me get better at project management, collaboration and communication.

 # Software Project